South Korean Lee's doping ban reversed

 SEOUL South Korea's Olympic badminton gold medallist Lee Yong-dae has had his one-year ban for missing dope tests reversed, the Badminton World Federation announced on Tuesday, leaving him free to compete at this year's Asian Games.

 The 25-year-old won mixed doubles gold at the 2008 Games in Beijing and a bronze medal in the men's doubles in London four years later.
-Another Korean player, Kim Ki-jung, was also banned for one year but is now also free to compete.
+Another Korean player, Kim Ki-jung, was also banned for one year.

 The BWF had given the players one-year suspensions in January for "violating the requirements relating to filing whereabouts information and resulting missed tests under the BWF Anti-Doping Regulations".